corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 ## Create the `BoardingTicketContract`

+Now that you've written your first contract, try writing the `BoardingTicketContract` using the following information.

 The `BoardingTicketContract` has two intentions:

 * Mars Express creates the ticket to go to Mars.
 This intention is expressed by the `CreateTicket` command.
 * Peter redeems the `BoardingTicket` state.
 This intention is expressed by the `RedeemTicket` command.

-The rules inside the `verify` method in the `requireThat` Corda DSL helper method are:
+The rules inside the `requireThat` Corda DSL helper method are:

 * For the `CreateTicket` command: